andregeuze/andregeuze/k8s/README.md

 Cheatsheet with all commands is located at: https://kubernetes.io/docs/reference/kubectl/cheatsheet

-Start an nginx container with:
+Start an nginx container with:</br>
 `kubectl run mywebapp --image=nginx --restart=Never`

 Generate a yaml file from a running pod with: